yash1th/devops-homework/README.md

 Your submission should include:
 1. Updated application source files
-1. Scripts to deploy the two autoscaled web applications to AWS.
+1. Scripts to deploy the two autoscaled web applications to AWS/Azure/GCP.
 Remember that `portal.py` should be publically accessible and `hardware.py` should be a private internal service.
 1. Include a README.md file with details on how to run everything.
-In your writeup, you should discuss things to consider if this was a true production deployment.
+In your writeup, you should discuss:
+  * Things to consider if this was a true production deployment.
 For example, how would a developer deploy new versions of these applications?
+  * Suggestions for dealing with the dashboard performance issue.

 The requirements are intentionally vague so feel free to ask questions along the way.
 There is no deadline for this but we do ask that you keep track of the amount of time you spend working on this.